asood15/customers-microservice/README.md

 curl  http://localhost:8080/api/customers/2bf1e766-7f49-431b-8efa-713c27cdb107

 3. To update a customer's details http://localhost:8080/api/customers/resetpassword/{customerUuid}
 Requires customerUuid as a path param and a request body containing firstName, lastName and dateOfBirth as JSON.
+Email, id, uuid cannot be changed and there is a different call to change password.
 Returns customer details when successful.
 Throws CustomerNotFoundException when no matching customerUuid to the path param is found. <br>
 Example: <br>
 curl --header "Content-Type: application/json" --request PUT --data "{\"dateOfBirth\":\"1988-02-15\", \"firstName\":\"Jenny\", \"lastName\":\"Warner\"}" http://localhost:8080/api/customers/2bf1e766-7f49-431b-8efa-713c27cdb107